jkreitler/LandCarbon/README.md

           - Thematic resolution
               - Forest classification (Can we link to LANDFIRE EVT or some coarser classification?)
-          - Spatial extent â national?
+          - Spatial extent - national?
 CONUS vs including AK and HI.
           - Spatial and temporal resolution
           - Reporting units
-  - Context â How does the LandCarbon assessment relate to other work?
+  - Context - How does the LandCarbon assessment relate to other work?
       - IPCC
       - EPA GHG inventory
       - FS FIA inventory